CrXane/PlayerActivity/README.md

 # PlayerActivity
-Player Activity keeps player's total playtime on a database for statistical purposes.
+Player Activity saves player's total playtime on a database for statistical purposes.